cschwartz1020/bot-o-mat/README.md

+# Dependencies

+npm/npx
+npm i express concurrently
+npm i nodemon --save-dev
+sudo npm i -g create-react-app

+# Concurrently

+allows us to run both React front-end and express server simultaneously from bot-o-mot-cschwartz1020: npm run dev optimal way to run web-app

+# Front-End

+React
+Runs on localhost:5000
+To run just front-end (from bot-o-mot-cschwartz1020): npm run client

+# Back-End Server

+Express
+Runs on localhost:3000
+To run just back-end server (from bot-o-mot-cschwartz1020): npm start

 # BOT-O-MAT

 Use any language to complete this challenge.
 The implementation is up to you: it can be a command-line application or have a graphical interface.

 Your application should collect a name and robot type from the types we list below.
 For each, it should create a Robot of the type the user chooses, e.g. Larry, Bipedal.

 Given the list of tasks below, your application should then assign the Robot a set of five tasks, all of which complete after a duration that we show in milliseconds.

 - Collect a name and robot type from user.
 - Instantiate a Robot of the type provided by the user with the name provided by the user